Don’t Just See. See Better, For Life.

 - Stage 3 – This is what’s known as a cataract.
 With cataracts, the lens of your eye has become cloudy enough that it is significantly impacting your vision, and treatment is necessary to restore your vision to a functional level.
 For most people, this stage happens when you are around age 70.

 Treatment options for Stage 1 DLS: With Stage 1 DLS (typically in your 40s), there are multiple options available.
 Your lens is still healthy and clear, so you may not need to replace it just yet.
-Laser vision correction, such as LASIK, is still a good option, as well as the KAMRA™ inlay.
+Laser vision correction, such as LASIK, is still a good option to correct your distance vision, although your close up vision will still continue to deteriorate over time.

 For Stage 2 DLS patients, this treatment also prevents any future development of cataracts, so there will be no need for an additional procedure down the road.
-With DLR, you treat the vision problem where it actually resides – in the lens of your eye.
-At ClearSight, when we perform a DLR procedure we utilize the latest lens technology available, and choose a lens that’s customized for you – you tell us what type of vision you want, we make it happen.
-These clear lenses can help people see both far and near, and reduce any astigmatism, making it possible to achieve sight without glasses – typically for the rest of your life!* View Video
+With Lens Replacement, you treat the vision problem where it actually resides – in the lens of your eye.
+At ClearSight, when we perform a Lens Replacement procedure we utilize the latest lens technology available, and choose a lens that’s customized for you – you tell us what type of vision you want, we make it happen.
+These clear lenses can help people see both far and near, and reduce any astigmatism, making it possible to achieve sight without glasses – typically for the rest of your life!*

 “One of the most frustrating things is when someone comes into our office and I have to say “I can’t help you.”
 Well thanks to the evolution of technology here at ClearSight, I rarely have to say that anymore.
 Whether you’re 18 or 85, we have options that will help you see better without glasses.” – Dr. Luke Rebenitsch